jingxuehan0707/music-composition-handbook/Level-01.md

 ## Related II Chords

+II - V - I is very common jazz cadence, indicating strong resolution to tonic chord via cycle 5th movement.

+The II-V-I relationship can also be applied to secondary dominants.

 ### Example in Key of C

 | Related II                | Secondary dominant | Target chord  |